-A. Any order, requirement, decision, or determination of the Building Inspector made under this ordinance may be appealed to the Zoning Board of Adjustment as set forth in NH RSA §676:5.

-- B. If the applicant, upon appeal, requests a variance as authorized by NH RSA §674:33, I (b), the applicant shall have the burden of showing in addition to the usual variance standards under state law: - 1.
+- A. Any order, requirement, decision, or determination of the Building Inspector made under this ordinance may be appealed to the Zoning Board of Adjustment as set forth in NH RSA §676:5. - B. If the applicant, upon appeal, requests a variance as authorized by NH RSA §674:33, I the applicant shall have the burden of showing in addition to the usual variance standards under state law: - 1.
 That the variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense. - 2.
 That if the requested variance is for activity within a designated regulatory floodway, no increase in flood levels during the base flood discharge will result. - 3.
-That the variance is the minimum necessary, considering the flood hazard, to afford relief. - C. The Zoning Board of Adjustment shall notify the applicant in writing that: - 1.
-The issuance of a variance to construct below the base level will result in increased premium rates for flood insurance up to amounts as high as twenty-five dollars (\$25) for one hundred dollars (\$100) of insurance coverage, and - 2.
-Such construction below the base flood level increases risks to life and property.
+That the variance is the minimum necessary, considering the flood hazard, to afford relief. - C. The Zoning Board of Adjustment shall notify the applicant in writing that:

+- 1. The issuance of a variance to construct below the base flood elevation will result in increased premium rates for flood insurance and - Such construction below the base flood elevation increases risks to life and property.
 Such notification shall be maintained with a record of all variance actions.

-- D. The community shall: - 1.
-Maintain a record of all variance actions, including their justification for their issuance, and - 2.
+D. The community shall:

+- 1. Maintain a record of all variance actions, including their justification for their issuance, and - 2.
 Report such variances issued in its annual or biennial report submitted to FEMA's Federal Insurance Administrator.